hristo-vrigazov/mmap.ninja/README.md

 3. [When do I use it?](#when-do-i-use-it)
 4. When shouldn't I use it?
 5. Example Colab notebooks
+6. What types of data can I use it with?
-6. How does it compare to ?
+7. How does it compare to ?

 ## Quick example